Program Structure Research Topics Pricing & Scholarships FAQs

 Overview

 ThesisPathways is a structured, one-on-one research mentorship program designed for high school and undergraduate students.
-Each student works closely with a PhD-level mentor to complete an original research project or a literature review and submit it to a student research journal.
+We are NOT a tutoring service.
+Students at ThesisPathways are NOT research assistants.
+They lead their own projects with a mentor's guidance.
+Each student works closely with a PhD or MD-level mentor to complete an original research project or a literature review and submit it to a student research journal.
+Mentors include both PhD and MD candidates and graduates.

-The program consists of 20 individual 30-minute sessions, conducted remotely, with clearly defined milestones to ensure progress, accountability, and successful completion.
+The program consists of 20 individual 30-minute sessions or 10 individual 60-minute sessions, conducted remotely, with clearly defined milestones to ensure progress, accountability, and successful completion.

 What Students Work On